Anthonykung/SNES-VGA-Color-Display/README.md

-# SNES VGA Sprite Display Version 4.0
+# SNES VGA Color Display Version 2.0

-## Thanks for using SNES VGA Sprite Display Version 4.0
+## Thanks for using SNES VGA Color Display Version 2.0
 Let's see if we can help you out!
 Here's some of the documentations on how to use this package.

 ## How To Use